 - Thoughts of death or suicide & or suicide attempts.

-- Aches or pains, headaches, cramps, or digestive problems without a clear physical cause and/or that do not ease with treatment.
+- Aches or pains, headaches, cramps, or digestive problems without a clear physical cause and/or that do not ease treatment.

 Not everyone who is depressed experiences every symptom.
 Some experience only a few symptoms, while others may experience several.
 Several persistent symptoms in addition to low mood are required for a diagnosis of major depression.
 The severity and frequency of symptoms and the duration will vary depending on the individual and their particular illness.
 Symptoms can also vary depending on the stage of the illness.